badaouihakimou/nps-telecom-prediction/README.md

 ### The business problem

-A telecom company (a business that sells phone and internet subscriptions) sends satisfaction surveys to its customers every few months.
+A telecom company (a business that sells phone and internet subscriptions) sends satisfaction surveys to its customers periodically.
 The survey asks one simple question :
 *"On a scale of 0 to 10, would you recommend our company to a friend?"*